 1. Acknowledge your role in the relationship

-If you want to have a lifelong relationship with your child.
+I know this can feel unfair and different from what you got from your own parents.
+But if you want to have a lifelong relationship with your child.
 If you want something beyond an obligatory and stressful holiday once per year.
-It’s time for you to make some changes in how you parent.
+This is how you can do it.
 This is your challenge and your opportunity.

 2. Recognize your child as a grown-up

 You have known your child through so many growth stages.
-It’s understandable if you have trapped them in your mind at a younger age when they were easier and more fun to parent.
 Most parents cherished the years before 10 years old, when they could play ball or go to the park together.
-Alternatively, most parents struggled with the teen years, when they felt irritated by and even hateful towards their child.
+And of course, many parents struggled with the teen years, when they felt irritated and confused by their child’s awkward and tumultuous quest for independence.

 But your child is now a grown-up.
 This is actually the longest period of their life with you.
 We think in terms of parenting as the first 18 years, but many parent-child relationships extend for more than 50 years.